stett/weyl/readme.md

 # [Weyl](https://en.wikipedia.org/wiki/Weyl)

-Weyl is a library for doing non-sparse math with tensors of any finite rank.
+Weyl is a library for doing math with non-sparse tensors of any finite rank and dimension.

+## Testing

+The library has been tested on Windows with MinGW using the following commands.

+    g++ tests\test.cpp -I. -Itests -O3 --std=c++14
+    .\a.exe

+To compile documentation, simply run `doxygen` in the root directory.

 ## Development Notes